Regge gravity from spinfoams: Boundary states

-Notice that the boundary data $a_f,n_{nl}$ may fail to be a consistent labeling of the boundary spin-network, namely there may not exist a 3-dimensional (spacelike, in the Lorentzian case) triangulation with the prescribed areas and unit vectors, the latter interpreted as the unit normals to the faces of the tetrahedra.
-Due to the geometric interpretation of the critical points, in this case the transition amplitude is exponentially suppressed.
-On the other hand, a consistent set of boundary data can be equivalently mapped to the set of lengths of the boundary triangulation.
-This set of lengths is a Dirichelet boundary condition for the Regge equations of motion to be used to determine the classical solution in the interior and evaluate the Hamilton function in \eqref{result}.
+Finally, we observe that the boundary data $(a_l,\vec n_{pl})$ may fail to be Regge-like at a three-dimensional level.
+Namely there may not exist a three-dimensional Regge triangulation with the prescribed areas and unit vectors, the latter interpreted as the three-dimensional unit normals of the tetrahedra in the boundary.
+From the geometrical interpretation of the critical configurations it is clear that in this case the transition amplitude would be exponentially suppressed.
+On the other hand, a consistent Regge-like set of boundary data can be mapped into the equivalent set of lengths of the boundary triangulation.
+This set of lengths is a Dirichlet boundary condition for the generalized Regge equations of motion to be used to determine the classical solution in the interior and evaluate the Hamilton function in \eqref{result}.